Oppo F5/F5 Youth: Hardware

-The F5 and F5 Youth are powered by the same Octa-core 2.5GHz Cortex-A53 processor, and also the same Mali-G71 MP2 graphics card.
-The Oppo F5 offers either 4GB or 6GB of RAM, whilst the F5 Youth variant is available in either 3GB or 4GB of RAM, depending on the country of purchase.
+The F5 and F5 Youth are powered by the same Octa-core 2.5 GHz Cortex-A53 processor, and also the same Mali-G71 MP2 graphics card.
+The Oppo F5 offers either 4 GB or 6 GB of RAM, whilst the F5 Youth variant is available in either 3 GB or 4 GB of RAM, depending on the country of purchase.

 The internal storage of both phones depends on their variant.
-The Oppo F5 4GB RAM comes with 32GB of internal storage, whilst the 6GB variant comes with 64GB internal storage.
-The Oppo F5 Youth is available with only 32GB of internal storage, regardless of model.
-Both phones have an expandable microSD slot, which can be expanded to 256GB.
+The Oppo F5 4 GB RAM comes with 32 GB of internal storage, whilst the 6 GB variant comes with 64 GB internal storage.
+The Oppo F5 Youth is available with only 32 GB of internal storage, regardless of model.
+Both phones have an expandable microSD slot, which can be expanded to 256 GB.

-The camera on these phones differ, as the F5 rear camera has 16MP with features such as LED flash, HDR, panorama, and 1080p/30fps recording capability.
-Its front-facing camera, which is strongly marketed by Oppo, has a 20MP lens.
-The F5 Youth shares similar specifications to the F3, as they both carry 13MP rear cameras, which are capable of LED Flash, HDR, panorama, and 1080p/30fps recording capability.
-Their front-facing cameras shoot at 16MP.
+The camera on these phones differ, as the F5 rear camera has 16 MP with features such as LED flash, HDR, panorama, and 1080p/30 fps recording capability.
+Its front-facing camera, which is strongly marketed by Oppo, has a 20 MP lens.
+The F5 Youth shares similar specifications to the F3, as they both carry 13 MP rear cameras, which are capable of LED Flash, HDR, panorama, and 1080p/30 fps recording capability.
+Their front-facing cameras shoot at 16 MP.

-Both the F5 and F5 Youth support the 3.5mm headphone jack, and also have a loudspeaker located on the bottom of the phones, next to its microUSB 2.0 On-The-Go charging port.
+Both the F5 and F5 Youth support the 3.5 mm headphone jack, and also have a loudspeaker located on the bottom of the phones, next to its microUSB 2.0 On-The-Go charging port.

 Oppo has kept the main sensors found in the F3 and F3 Plus: the accelerometer, proximity sensor, light sensor, and magnetometer.
 They have decided to move the fingerprint sensor from the front of the phone to the back on both the F5 and F5 Youth.